zilllaiss/fest/README.md

 - Write static-site with Go.
 - Use any Go libraries in its ecosystem and use it in your Go or Templ files.
-- Lightweight, only import Templ as dependency.
+- Lightweight and modular; only import Templ as dependency for the main package (fest).
 - Routing feature that is inspired by router libraries, particularly [Chi](https://github.com/go-chi/chi).

 You can see the documentation/API references [here](https://pkg.go.dev/github.com/zilllaiss/fest).